When it comes to ELD manufacturers, there are well over 100 companies that are offering several devices that you can choose from.

 Once the driver gets over the learning curve, implementation would be easy.
 The trucking company could then take full advantage of those devices.

-The truth is that there are many devices out there that do not currently meet requirements, even if it’s labeled as an ELD.
+The truth is that there are ELD manufacturers that are not eld certified companies producing many devices that do not currently meet requirements, even if it’s labeled as an ELD.

 Here are the three different terms that you’ll hear for devices:

-AOBRD – This stands for Automatic On-Board Recording Device
+AOBRD – Stands for Automatic On-Board Recording Device

 These devices were introduced in 1988 with the first set of regulations created by FMCSA regarding the use of electronics to monitor commercial vehicle activity.